Failure of contextual invariance in large language models: Results

-Figures~\ref{fig:distributions_combined}(a-e) show the distribution of empirical generation probabilities for all templates in the dataset.
-For example, the curve for GPT OSS 20B \cite{openai_gpt-oss-120b_2025}(hereafter GPT) shown in Figure~\ref{fig:distributions_combined}a indicates that the values of $\hat{p}_i(f|c_\emptyset)$ are approximately normally distributed around 0.5, suggesting that GPT exhibits very little baseline bias in the unprimed setting.
-Phi-4 \cite{abdin_phi-4_2024} (Figure~\ref{fig:distributions_combined}b), Gemma 3 12B \cite{team_gemma_2025}(hereafter Gemma; Figure~\ref{fig:distributions_combined}c), and Qwen 2.5 7B \cite{ahmed_qwen_nodate} (hereafter Qwen; Figure~\ref{fig:distributions_combined}e) all exhibit a bias towards the masculine pronoun, while Llama 3.1 8B \cite{touvron_llama_2023, noauthor_llama_nodate} (hereafter Llama; Figure~\ref{fig:distributions_combined}d) shows a slight preference for the feminine pronoun, confirming previous findings \cite{devinney_we_2024}.
+\paragraph{Discourse context destabilizes pronoun generation probabilities.}Figures~\ref{fig:distributions_combined}(a-e) show the distribution of empirical generation probabilities for all templates in the dataset.
+For example, the curve for GPT OSS 20B \citep{openai_gpt-oss-120b_2025}(hereafter GPT) shown in Figure~\ref{fig:distributions_combined}a indicates that the values of $\hat{p}_i(f|c_\emptyset)$ are approximately normally distributed around 0.5, suggesting that GPT exhibits very little baseline ($c_\emptyset$) bias in the unprimed setting.
+Phi-4 \citep{abdin_phi-4_2024}, Gemma 3 12B \citep{team_gemma_2025}(hereafter Gemma), and Qwen 2.5 7B \citep{qwen_qwen25_2025} (hereafter Qwen) all exhibit a bias towards the masculine pronoun, while Llama 3.1 8B \citep{grattafiori_llama_2024}(hereafter Llama) shows a slight preference for the feminine pronoun, confirming previous findings \citep{devinney_we_2024}.

 The distributions of $\hat{p}_i(f|c_f)$ and $\hat{p}_i(f|c_m)$ show that the gender of the priming pronoun can radically alter target pronoun probabilities across all tested models.
 Furthermore, these changes are not uniform across models.
-While the presence of a masculine priming pronoun changes slightly reduces likelihood of producing the feminine pronoun (and instead, selecting the masculine pronoun) compared to the unprimed setting in most models, this effect is especially strong in GPT.
+While the presence of a masculine priming pronoun slightly reduces likelihood of producing the feminine pronoun (and instead, selecting the masculine pronoun) compared to the unprimed setting in most models, this effect is especially strong in GPT.
 Across all models, shifts are more apparent when a feminine priming pronoun is present, increasing the likelihood that the model will select the feminine target pronoun.
-All of the models in this study exhibit a ``gender repetition'' such as that observed in \cite{gautam_robust_2024}, but it should be noted that the opposite phenomenon of gender complementarity in discourse referents has been found in GPT 3.5 and GPT 4 \cite{fulgu_surprising_2024}.
+All of the models in this study exhibit a ``gender repetition'', but it should be noted that the opposite phenomenon of gender complementarity in discourse referents has been found in GPT 3.5 and GPT 4 \citep{fulgu_surprising_2024}.
 Finally, while the null settings show some shifts compared to the unprimed case, these are considerably less pronounced than those observed in $c_f$ and $c_m$.